Welcome to ELS, conveniently located wherever you are.

 Elyse holds a dual BA in Elementary and Special Education from the University of Delaware and a Masters degree from Johns Hopkins University in Special Education: Exceptional Learners.
 She is trained in Mindfulness in the Classroom and Mind Brain Education practices.

-Dr. Jodi King- Tutor, IEP Advocate, Educational Diagnostic Testing
+Dr. Jodi King - Academic Coach, IEP Advocate, Educational Diagnostic Testing

 Jodi joins the team at ELS with 43 years of education experience.
 She is retired from Cecil County Public Schools where she held teaching and administrative positions.
 Jodi spent 6 years at the Maryland State Dept. of Education as Chief of the Nonpublic Schools Section.
 She moved on to be the Deputy Director of the Benedictine School on the Eastern Shore to assist with a new administration.
 Most recently, Jodi was a diagnostician for the State of Delaware providing services to the New Castle County Detention Center, the Ferris School for Boys and the Terry Children’s Psychiatric Center.
 On October 1, 2021 she retired from the State to take a 3 day a week contract with Brandywine School District to provide mentoring and support to special ed.
 Coordinators.
 Jodi is also an Associate Professor in the School of Education at Notre Dame University of Maryland.
 She teaches graduate level special education courses in the areas of transition, assessment and instructional strategies.